domcermak/progtest/README.md

 ## feedback

-I will be thankful for every feedback to this project.
+I will be thankful for every reaction to this project.
 Even if you have some idea for better solution, find some bug (then create issue) or feedback.